Image2

 Rich in Healthy Fats

 Olives are primarily known for their high content of monounsaturated fats, particularly oleic acid.
 This type of fat is linked to several health benefits, including improved heart health, reduced inflammation, and better cholesterol levels.
-Incorporating olives into a plant-based diet can provide essential fatty acids that are often lacking in vegetarian and vegan diets.
+Incorporating health resources such as olives into a plant-based diet can provide essential fatty acids that are often lacking in vegetarian and vegan diets.

 Antioxidant Properties